khanal-sameer/template/README.md

   - index.html

 NOTE:  Use this same command to update.
-For example, if already have `abc` project with locale `en` and `es` and want to add `jp` then you can run `yarn lang -project=abc -locale=jp`.
+For example, if you already have `abc` project with locale `en` and `es` and want to add `jp` then you can run `yarn lang -project=abc -locale=jp`.
 It will update the values without affecting the previously created files.

 ## Generation